IAmLiterallyATryhard/shoui520.github.io/docs/routine.md

 Step 14: I usually use the Good button if I got it correct.
 Again if it wasn't correct.

 After you have successfully learned 20 cards, you can consider your Anki done for the day.
-Expect to see some cards in the green (Review) pile tomorrow.
+Expect to see some cards in the green (review) pile tomorrow.
 You'll also have a fresh batch of 20 new cards!

 Please make sure you do Anki every day!